xxdydx/tp/docs/UserGuide.md

 **How it works:**
 * Edits the contact at the specified `INDEX` (the number shown in the contact list)
 * The index **must be a positive integer** (1, 2, 3, …) and **must not exceed the total number of contacts** in the displayed list
-* At least one optional field must be provided
-* Existing values will be replaced with the new input values
 * **Categories can only be edited for vendors** (not clients).
 Attempting to add, remove, or modify categories on a client will result in an error.
 * To remove a category, type `c/` without specifying any categories after it
+* At least one optional field must be provided
 * When you type in an `edit` command after a `find` or `cat` command, you can only edit from the filtered contacts.

 **Examples:**